-- a) EV charging infrastructure shall meet ONE of the following criteria: - i) Be installed on real property for the use of a Federally Recognized Tribal Government listed under the Indian Entities Recognized by and Eligible to Receive Services from the United States Bureau of Indian Affairs. - ii) Be installed on real property for the use of or managed by a "Tribal Organization" (as defined by Health and Safety Code Section 44270.3); or - iii) Be installed on real property for the use of a Non-Government Organization Serving Tribal Entities. - b) Applicant must supply the following documentation to Communities in Charge Staff through the Incentive Processing Center: - Self-certification document signed by the NGO, Tribal Entity, or other relevant party indicating the incentivized infrastructure to be used for the purposes outlined above and detailing service provided.
+- Be installed on real property for the use of a Federally Recognized Tribal Government listed under the Indian Entities Recognized by and Eligible to Receive Services from the United States Bureau of Indian Affairs. - ii) Be installed on real property for the use of or managed by a "Tribal Organization" (as defined by Health and Safety Code Section 44270.3); or - iii) Be installed on real property for the use of a Non-Government Organization Serving Tribal Entities. - c) Applicant must supply the following documentation to Communities in Charge Staff through the Incentive Processing Center: - Self-certification document signed by the NGO, Tribal Entity, or other relevant party indicating the incentivized infrastructure to be used for the purposes outlined above and detailing service provided.